- Business Process Automation Strategy

 - Increased running costs and high turnover

-- Customer satisfaction is low with a large volume of inbound customer queries
+- Customer experience and satisfaction is low with a large volume of inbound customer queries

 - Management teams are making poor decisions on old data